-Jacob van Eyck (c.
-1590-1657) was a Dutch nobleman, composer and blind musician.
+Jacob van Eyck (c.1590-1657) was a Dutch nobleman, composer and blind musician.
 He was one of the best-known musicians of the Dutch Golden Age, working as a carillon player and technician, a recorder virtuoso, and a composer.
-He was an expert in bell casting and tuning, and taught Pieter and François Hemony how to tune a carillon.
-Van Eyck is credited with developing the modern carillon together with the Hemony brothers in 1644, when they cast the first tuned carillon in Zutphen.
+He was an expert in bell casting and tuning, credited with developing the modern carillon together with the Hemony brothers in 1644, when they cast the first tuned carillon in Zutphen.
 He is also known for his collection of 143 compositions for recorder, Der Fluyten Lust-hof, the largest work for a solo wind instrument in European history.

-Theo van de Vathorst is a contemporary Dutch sculptor and medallist.
+Theo van de Vathorst was a Dutch sculptor and medallist who lived and worked in Utrecht.
 His large-scale works include the bronze doors of Utrecht Cathedral.
-Vathorst is the designer of hundreds of art medals.
+Vathorst was the designer of hundreds of art medals.
+He was born and died in Utrecht (1934-2022).